texfaq/texfaq.github.io/FAQ-psfchoice.md

   The three maths fonts contain only the glyphs in the CM maths italic, symbol, and extension fonts.
-Support for using LucidaMath with TeX is not very good; you will need to do some work reencoding fonts _etc_.
-(In some sense this set is the ancestor of the LucidaBright plus LucidaNewMath font set, which are not currently available.)
+Support for using LucidaMath with TeX is not very good; you will need to do some work reencoding fonts etc.  (In some sense this set is the ancestor of the LucidaBright plus LucidaNewMath font set, which are not currently available.)